1cbyc/rust_compiler/ROADMAP.md

 - [x] Create debugging tools and utilities

 ### phase 8 completion summary
-- Error handling system integrated across lexer, parser, type checker, semantic analyzer, codegen, optimizer, and stdlib
+- error handling system integrated across lexer, parser, type checker, semantic analyzer, codegen, optimizer, and stdlib
-- Central ErrorContext collects and reports all errors and warnings
+- central errorcontext collects and reports all errors and warnings
-- Error recovery strategies implemented for parser and type checker
+- error recovery strategies implemented for parser and type checker
-- Debug information and stack traces available for diagnostics
+- debug information and stack traces available for diagnostics
-- Error summary, details, and statistics printed at the end of compilation
+- error summary, details, and statistics printed at the end of compilation
-- Python and C test harnesses for error handling and debugging
+- python and c test harnesses for error handling and debugging
-- Foundation ready for Phase 9 testing and documentation
+- foundation ready for phase 9 testing and documentation

 ## phase 9: testing & documentation - completed
 - [x] Create comprehensive unit tests for each component